|Type of tour:||Self-guided|

 Overnight in Pineda de la Sierra.

 Day 3: Pineda de la Sierra - Viniegra de Abajo (37 miles/61 km)

 The morning is spent cycling on the "Via Verde" amongst forests of oak and beech.
 After lunch, you reach the birth of the River Najerilla and follow it downstream.
 Cycling on country roads, the river grows and twists until it jumps down in spectacular waterfalls.

-Day 4: Viniegra de Arriba - San Millan de la Cogolla (26 miles/43 km)
+Day 4: Viniegra de Abajo - San Millan de la Cogolla (26 miles/43 km)